Updated on August 3, 2022

 First off, let’s look at why bed bugs bite in the first place.
 Both species of bed bugs have evolved to use blood (especially human) as their sole food.
 This is because blood is chock full of nutrients.
 In fact, one meal can keep a bed bug alive for up to 70 days!

-This process of drinking blood is known as hematophagia and in species such as bed bugs, blood is actually not the primary food source.
-Many other critters drink blood only for egg production, such as no-see-ums and mosquitoes.
+This process of drinking blood is known as hematophagia.
+Unlike bedbugs, blood is actually not the primary food source for a lot of vampiric pests.
+Many critters drink blood only for egg production, such as no-see-ums and mosquitoes.

 Where Do Bed Bugs Bite Most?